TakashiIjiri/HarmonicCoordinate/README.md

 "2"-key : on/off visualization of the harmonic coordinate value

 "right/left"-key : switch the target cage vertices for the visualization above.

+Usage (HarmonicCoordinates3D):
+It will take several minutes for precomputation.

+L-drag : move control points (red points)

+"1"-key : on/off visualization of the harmonic coordinate label map

+"2"-key : on/off visualization of the harmonic coordinate value

+"right/left"-key : switch the target cage vertices for the visualization above.